clawrlang/clawr-doc/cir-reference/README.md

 }
 ```

 A `VARIABLE_DECL` defines a variable.
 Variables store values as the application runs.
-Some variables are unchanged from inception until release (constants).
+Some variables (“constants”) are from inception until destruction.
 Others are updated frequently.

 Each variable has a unique `name` in its scope.
 A variable `MAY` shadow another variable defined in the parent scope.
 Shadowed variables become effectively inaccessible until the shadowing scope is destroyed.

 The `initialValue` is an expression thet `MUST` be called and assigned to the variable when it is declared.
 The backend `MAY` serialise the value as machine code data if it is simple enough.

 The `valueSet` property identifies the type of the variable.
 Its intent is to help the backend optimise storage for the variable.
 The backend `MAY` eschew optimisation, but it `MUST` use a storage size that can fit all possible values as declared by the `valueSet` (as long as there is enough available memory).
-An unconstrained `integer` for example will need arbitrary precision, while an `integer` with `max` and `min` values might fit inside a `uint64_t` (C type).
+An unconstrained `integer` for example will need arbitrary precision, while an `integer` with `max` and `min` values might fit inside a `uint64_t` (C type), or even a single `byte`.

 > [!note]
 > Mutability and `const`ness is presumed to be inconsequential to the process of lowering.
 It is enforced by the frontend and not a concern for the backend.
 All variables `MUST` be lowered allowing mutation.